 Through donations from the Ernest Christian Klipstein Foundation and other donors, each year two students in the Bachelor of Arts Completion Program will receive a $2,500 scholarship.

 In memory of CIIS Somatic student Samuel B. Hanser, The Samuel B. Hanser Memorial Trust supports one $2,000 scholarship for a Somatic Psychology student annually.

 The late Laurance S. Rockefeller remains CIIS's single largest benefactor and he is the namesake for CIIS's library.
-Two scholarships ranging from $1,000 - $4,000 are awarded in his honor annually.
+Two scholarships of $2,500 each are awarded in his honor annually.